drjubbs/dota-stats/README.md

 	pip install --upgrade pipe
 	pip install -i requirements.txt

 Proceed to follow instructions to setup MariaDB on your platform.
 Login as root substituting and run the following script, substituting in a strong password for `password1`.
 Note that using MyISAM (vs. InnoDB) as the engine on a Raspberry PI had a profound impact on performance, this may not be true on all platforms.
 The following script creates the production database, you may find it helpful to repeat for a development environment.
+I have separate servers for fetching new data and processing the data so the DB users are defined across my subnet.

 ```
 DROP DATABASE if exists dota_prod;